Emerging Futures’ greatest resource is its people, so we also offer our employees generous annual leave, pension, and other benefits.

-Emerging Futures Housing Related Support is informed by both harm reduction and ‘Housing First’ principles and is driven operationally via a culture of values based, passionate leadership.
+Emerging Futures has secured a 3-5-year contract to deliver substance misuse and housing support services across Cheshire East.
+Our Housing Related Support is informed by both harm reduction and ‘Housing First’ principles and is driven operationally via a culture of values based, passionate leadership.

 Our Passion Statement